JohnGC1510/milestone_project_4/TESTING.md

 - No errors were found when the style.css page was passed for the [W3 CSS validator](https://jigsaw.w3.org/css-validator/validator)

 ### JavaScript
-- I tested my javascript using [JS hint](https://jshint.com/) and it passed with the following two warning
+- I tested my javascript using [JS hint](https://jshint.com/)
 ### PEP8
 - In webhook_handler there is a flake8 error cause by the long line `profile.default_street_address1 = shipping_details.address.line1` that I was unable to split over multiple lines
 - In webhooks.py there is a flake8 error from a long line caused by `payment_intent.payment_failed': handler.handle_payment_intent_payment_failed` that I was unable to split over multiple lines
+- In the store app in widgets.py there is a flake8 error from `template_name = 'store/custom_widget_templates/custom_clearable_file_input.html'` that I was unable to split over multiple lines
-- The python code that is not part of the django boilerplate is fully PEP8 compliant and passed the [PEP8 online](http://pep8online.com/) validation.
+- The remainder of the python code that is not part of the django boilerplate is fully PEP8 compliant and passed the [PEP8 online](http://pep8online.com/) validation.

 ## Compatibility
 ---